nnthnkr/c-data-structures/arrays/README.md

 This folder contains a small number of beginner array problems I solved.

 Questions
 - Search for a specific element and find its first occurrence.
 - Insert element at specific position.
 - Find maximum and minimum element in a given array.
 - Read number of negatives in an array.
 - Find two numbers in the array whose sum is closest to 0.
     - Positives only.
 [Done]
+    - Negatives only.
+[Done]